gianeering/Series/README.md

 1. GO TO REPL
 2. TYPE IN 'using Pkg' and press enter
-3. TYPE IN 'Pkg.add(url="https://github.com/gianeering/Series")' and press enter
+3. TYPE IN 'Pkg.add(url="https://github.com/gianeering/Series")' AND PRESS ENTER.
 4. WAIT FOR IT TO DOWNLOAD, DON'T FORGET TO TYPE 'using Series' WHENEVER YOU WISH TO USE IT.
 5. DONE, ENJOY!